Explosion, injuries, arrest at German high-rise building – DW – 05/11/2023

 Police had stormed the apartment and arrested him, she said.
 He was injured, but she said she could not comment on whether his injuries were sustained before or during his arrest.

+Later on Thursday, North Rhine-Westphalia's Interior Ministry said that a dead body had been found in the apartment as well.

-North Rhine-Westphalia's state Interior Minister Herbert Reul spoke briefly on the operation in the state parliament in Düsseldorf, saying preliminary information pointed to 10 wounded firefighters and two police officers.
+The state Interior Minister Herbert Reul said this while briefing the state parliament in Düsseldorf on the operation, saying preliminary information pointed to 10 wounded firefighters and two police officers.

 The explosion took place at around 11:15 a.m. local time (0915 UTC/GMT).